 The Ne-Waza (Brazilian) fight starts in a standing position and the competitors try to gain points with several throwing, take-down, immobilizing techniques, sweeps and submissions.
 The fight can ultimately be won by a submission.
 If a submission does not happen, the fight is won by the competitor that has accumulated the most points throughout the match.

 The Duo System is a discipline where teams of two ju-jitsu athletes compete against each other.
 The teams demonstrate possible self-defense maneuvers against a variety of attacks.
 The attacks include strangulations, hit attacks, embraces, chokeholds and weapons.

 The USJJO is the National Governing Body of Ju-Jitsu in the USA and Official Full National Member to the JJIF.
 The JJIF represents Sports Ju-Jitsu worldwide and is the only Ju-Jitsu organization recognized by the General Association of International Sports Federations (GAISF) and the International World Games Association (IWGA).
 The JJIF provides the opportunity for elite athletes from their National Members to compete in the World Games, which are organized and governed by the IWGA under the patronage of the International Olympic Committee (IOC).
 Including the United States of America, the JJIF has 106 member countries on 4 continents.

-The United Society of JuJitsu Organizations is a 501(c)(3) non-profit organization.
+The USA JuJitsu Organization is a 501(c)(3) non-profit organization.
 For more information, please visit www.usjjo.org or contact: